Clearing is open! Find out more or get in touch 01604 214808.

 Ecology Zone

-The new Ecology Zone, created in 2017, uses natural soils and substrates to create a varied habitat for wildlife.
+The Ecology Zone, created in 2017, uses natural soils and substrates to create a varied habitat for wildlife.
 A recent survey of the Ecology Zone by the Botanical Society of Britain & Ireland recorded a total of 65 plant species in the Ecology Zone, with a further 79 species recorded across Campus, including plants previously thought extinct or rare in the county such as the Small-flowered Catchfly.
 You can also expect to see otters, heron, kingfisher, wetland birds, bats, dragonflies, butterflies and bees on Campus.
+This is open to the public as well as staff and students and is perfect for wellbeing walks or walking meetings.

 Nature Positive Universities